-Personalize the Rose Ceremony
+1. Personalize the Rose Ceremony

-What makes this ceremony so special is the freedom that comes with it.
+What makes this ceremony of roses so special is the freedom that comes with it.
 There is no one way that it has to be performed and it can be tailored completely for the bride and groom.
 The dialogue of the ceremony is changeable as well.
-It can be done where just the officiant speaks and then the roses are gifted or where the bride and groom exchange vows to one another.
-The most traditional way the ceremony is performed is just between the couple where they are the only ones partaking.
-Another way which can be quite popular is to include family and friends in this beautiful moment of the wedding.
+There are many resources online for dialogue ideas.
+The rose ceremony can take place where just the officiant speaks and then the roses are gifted or where the bride and groom exchange vows to one another.
+Either way is fine, it is up to the couple’s personal preferences in the ceremony.

 Including the closest people around you is a great way to incorporate them into the wedding.
 Everyone who is participating is given a rose ahead of time.
 In doing this the middle vase will remain empty until each person has gone up to add in their flower.

-Incorporate the Moms into a Rose Ceremony
+2. Incorporate the Moms into the Ceremony

-The Tradition of the Rose Ceremony Wedding
+3. The Tradition of the Rose Ceremony